-- Collection and storage of condition information; Recording of complaints/requests in the appropriate database - Recording of complaints/requests in the appropriate database in the manner required; - Complaint/request is inspected and/or assessed in relation to specified maintenance intervention levels; A sample audit of this process to be undertaken - That programmed inspections are carried out as scheduled; - Relevant inspection reporting and recording mechanisms are in place; - That reported defects are being properly recorded in the system; - Where required, appropriate rectification responses are determined and works orders issued; - Where customer requests require scheduling of works onto annual maintenance programs or long-term renewal works programs, that the required listing takes place; - Record that maintenance works have been delivered as intended (i.e. someone has signed off on the satisfactory completion of the work); - Management system in place to record and respond to customer enquiries;
+- Collection and storage of condition information; Recording of complaints/requests in the appropriate database in the manner required; - Complaint/request is inspected and/or assessed in relation to specified maintenance intervention levels; A sample audit of this process to be undertaken - That programmed inspections are carried out as scheduled; - Relevant inspection reporting and recording mechanisms are in place; - That reported defects are being properly recorded in the system; - Where required, appropriate rectification responses are determined and works orders issued; - Where customer requests require scheduling of works onto annual maintenance programs or long-term renewal works programs, that the required listing takes place; - Record that maintenance works have been delivered as intended (i.e. someone has signed off on the satisfactory completion of the work); - Management system in place to record and respond to customer enquiries;

-The Operations Manager is responsible for overseeing the audit process, and for reporting the outcome of the internal audits to senior management
+The Manager Strategic Asset Management is responsible for overseeing the audit process, and for reporting the outcome of the internal audits to Council's Executive Management Team.
+This reporting will include the highlighting of any non-compliance and the actions already taken or required to remedy any non-compliance.